dcrankshaw/datascience-sp14/lab10/graphx-lab-no-sol.md

 -->
 ## Getting Started

+__Please answer the questions on the [response form](https://docs.google.com/a/berkeley.edu/forms/d/1rheE7Ls_mir6gD8JFo2em9XV71tPheBq9gwvxRZSfpQ/viewform) as you go through these exercises.__

 Because GraphX is a new addition to Spark, there is no Python API for it yet.
 This means you need to program in Scala to use GraphX.

 We will be using the Spark shell for this assignment, which is a modified Scala REPL (Read-Eval-Print Loop).
 You will be running Spark locally on your laptop for this assignment.